TERMS AND CONDITIONS OF RENEGADE SURF LIMITED

 Changing your booking

 We will always do our best to help you with any change to your booking.
 However, we give no guarantee that we shall succeed.
-If you require any change, you must tell us by email or in writing no less than 8 weeks prior to the departure date.
-Any changes within this period will be subject to an administration charge of £150.
-If you wish to cancel within 8 weeks of departure, your original booking will be cancelled without refund.
+If you require any change, you must tell us by email or in writing no less than 12 weeks prior to the departure date.
+Any changes within this period will be subject to an administration charge of £150 per person on the booking.
+If you wish to cancel within 12 weeks of departure, your original booking will be cancelled without refund.

 Transferring your booking